ukwa/ukwa-heritrix/README.md

 Continuous Integration Testing
 ------------------------------

 All tags, pushes and pull-requests on the main `ukwa-heritrix` repository will run integration testing before pushing an updated Docker container image.
-See the workflow [here](./github/workflows/ci-and-push.yml).
+See the workflows [here](../../actions).

 However, it is recommended that you understand and run the integration tests locally first.